Gray's big day helps Tennessee trounce Vandy 28-10 - WHIZ News

 The Tennessee freshman has earned plenty of praise for his big-play potential, but he had just 207 yards rushing and 81 yards receiving through the Vols’ first 11 games and hadn’t been much of a factor since the first month of the season.

-That all changed Saturday.
-Tennessee was trailing 3-0 until Gray took over the game.
+“I thought Eric probably in the middle part of the season maybe lost a step,” Pruitt said.
+“It happens lots of times to freshmen.
+They get a little worn down playing against bigger men, just the day-to-day grind.
+But over the last probably couple of weeks, he kind of looked like his old self and had a little more pep in his step.
+It showed today.”

+Gray had the fifth-highest single-game rushing total ever by a Tennessee player.

-On his first carry of the night, Gray ran through a big hole on the right side, then cut to his left and was untouched on a 56-yard breakaway that put Tennessee ahead for good.
+On his first touchdown Gray ran through a big hole on the right side, then cut to his left and was untouched on a 56-yard breakaway that put Tennessee ahead for good at 7-3.
 Gray’s first career touchdown run also was Tennessee’s longest carry of the season up to that point.

-After Jarrett Guarantano’s 6-yard touchdown pass to Dominick Wood-Anderson extended Tennessee’s lead to 14-3, Gray would deliver an even bigger highlight.

 Gray added a 4-yard touchdown run midway through the fourth quarter.